pointOfive/chat130/Week_03.md

 </details>

-#### 3. Search online for some images of **box plots**, **histograms**, and **kernel density estimators** (perhaps for the same data set); describe to a ChatBot what you think the contrasting descriptions of these three "data distribution" visualization methods are; and then see if the ChatBot agrees and what "pros and cons" list of these three "data distribution" visualization methods your ChatBot can come up with; finally, describe your preference for one or the other and your rationale for this preference<br>
+### 3. Search online for some images of **box plots**, **histograms**, and **kernel density estimators** (perhaps for the same data set); describe to a ChatBot what you think the contrasting descriptions of these three "data distribution" visualization methods are; and then see if the ChatBot agrees and what "pros and cons" list of these three "data distribution" visualization methods your ChatBot can come up with; finally, describe your preference for one or the other and your rationale for this preference<br>

 <details class="details-example"><summary style="color:blue"><u>Further Guidance</u></summary>

-> This
->
 > The details of the ["kernel"](https://en.wikipedia.org/wiki/Kernel_density_estimation) and how it works in [kernel density estimation](https://plotly.com/python/violin/#split-violin-plot) are beyond the scope of STA130; but, there is typically a so-called "bandwidth" **argument** (e.g., `bw_adjust` in [_seaborn_](https://stackoverflow.com/questions/37932283/confusion-with-bandwidth-on-seaborns-kdeplot)) that "controls the width of the kernel" which is analgous to the "number of bins parameter" of a histogram (e.g., `nbins` in [_plotly_](https://www.google.com/search?client=safari&rls=en&q=plotly+nbins&ie=UTF-8&oe=UTF-8))  <!-- 4.
 Report on your preferences between `plotly` and `seaborn` in terms of usability and the general visual aestetics -->
 >
 > _Don't forget to ask for summaries of your ChatBot session(s) and paste these into your homework notebook (including link(s) to chat log histories if you're using ChatGPT)_

 </details>

-#### 4. Run the code below and look at the resulting figure of distrubutions and then answer the following questions
+### 4. Run the code below and look at the resulting figure of distrubutions and then answer the following questions

 1. Which datasets have similar means and similar variances
 2. Which datasets have similar means but quite different variances